LilaShiba/9th_grade_boot_camp/README.md

 | Debate                                      | Prepare for and conduct debate
 | Teacher Check-ins                           | Minimum three per group
 | Ted talk or Pitch of Startup                | What makes sense for your group?
+| Daily Ideas and Tasks                       | Who did what and any ideas you have for your startup

 # Links: